-No part of this material may be reproduced or duplicated in any form or by any means without the written permission of Seiko Epson.
+DTICE part of this material may be reproduced or duplicated in any form or by any means without the written rmission of Seiko Epson.
 Seiko Epson reserves the right to make changes to this material without notice.
-Seiko Epson does not assume any liability of any kind arising out of any inaccuracies contained in this material or due to its application or use in any product or circuit and, further, there is no representation that this material is applicable to products requiring high level reliability, such as medical products.
-Moreover, no license to any intellectual property rights is granted by implication or otherwise, and there is no representation or warranty that anything made in accordance with this material will be free from any patent or copyright infringement of a third party.
-This material or portions thereof may contain technology or the subject relating to strategic products under the control of the Foreign Exchange and Foreign Trade Law of Japan and may require an export license from the Ministry of International Trade and Industry or other approval from another government agency.
+Which is the product of any kind arising out of any inaccuracies contained in this material due to its application or use in any product or circuit and, further, there is no representation that this material applicable to products requiring high level reliability, such as medical products.
+Moreover, no license to any ellectual property rights is granted by implication or otherwise, and there is no representation or warranty that ything made in accordance with this material will be free from any patent or copyright infringement of a third rty.
+This material or portions thereof may contain technology or the subject relating to strategic products under a control of the Foreign Exchange and Foreign Trade Law of Japan and may require an export license from a Ministry of International Trade and Industry or other approval from another government agency.

 Windows95 and Windows NT are registered trademarks of Microsoft Corporation, U.S.A.
 PC/AT and IBM are registered trademarks of International Business Machines Corporation, U.S.A.

 All other product names mentioned herein are trademarks and/or registered trademarks of their respective owners.